Wind Farm Optimization with Turbine Placement Using CFD Simulations

 Optimization Parameters: Wind Farm

 There are several aspects that are of importance in designing a wind farm.
-Some of the important aspects include:
+Some of the most important include:

 Fig 02: Power output vs. wind speed of wind turbines

-- Wind obstacles: Obstacles are presented by various objects such as cities, forests, houses etc. In the presence of such obstacles, wind speeds are decreased to a large extent.
+- Wind obstacles – Obstacles are presented by various objects such as cities, forests, and houses.
+In the presence of such obstacles, wind speeds are decreased to a large extent.
 In addition, they cause turbulence which can decrease the quality of wind energy.
-A rule of thumb here would be that the hub is at least 30 ft higher than the nearest obstacle.
-In addition, several other effects commonly observed include the park, tunnel and hill effects as shown in Fig. 03.
+A rule of thumb here would be that the hub is at least 9 m (30 ft) higher than the nearest obstacle.
+In addition, several other effects commonly observed include the park, tunnel, and hill effects as shown in Fig. 03.
 Park effect refers to the distance between the towers.
 Each turbine produces a wake and placing a turbine in the wake can lead to significant inefficiency.
-The later part of the article demonstrates the park effect in more detail.
+The latter part of the article demonstrates the park effect in more detail.

 Fig 03: Effects commonly observed in design of a wind farm

 Fig 04: Variation of nominal power as a variation of rotor diameter and hub height in a wind farm (Image source: Keiler, J., and Häuser, H. Betreiberdatenbasis.
 IWET Datenbank)

 Fig 05: Evolution of rotor diameter and hub height in a wind farm over the years (Image source: Keiler, J., and Häuser, H. Betreiberdatenbasis.
 IWET Datenbank)

 Simulation of Wind Farm